-Let’s face it — there’s no way around aging.
+Truth be told, there is no way to avoid getting older.
 We all have to go through it at some point in our lives, but there’s nothing to say that aging has to be something negative.
-What if there were ways that you could embrace the process and totally enjoy it along the way?
+But how to slow down aging process?

-Here are some of our favourite anti-aging strategies.
-And bonus, you don’t have to wait until you’ve reached your 50’s to put them into practice.
+Here are some of our favorite anti-aging strategies.
+And bonus, you don’t have to wait until you’ve reached your 50s to put them into practice.

-Collagen has taken the health world by storm, and for good reason.
-Touted for its many health benefits, collagen can now be found in everything from protein powders and bars, to cosmetics and pills.
+For a good reason, collagen has taken the health world by storm.
+Touted for its many health benefits, collagen can now be found in everything from protein powders and bars to cosmetics and pills.
 But why is it helpful for aging?

-Collagen is actually one of the most abundant proteins in the body and can be found in muscles, skin, blood, bones, cartilage, and ligaments.
-It forms the basis of many structures in the body including the skin, bones and muscles, organs, tendons, and joints, as well as involvement in cellular signalling.
+Collagen is one of the body’s most abundant proteins and can be found in muscles, skin, blood, bones, cartilage, and ligaments.
+It forms the basis of many structures in the body, including the skin, bones and muscles, organs, tendons, and joints, as well as involvement in cellular signaling.
 Without it, we’re missing a critical structural component.

 If you’re looking for ways to include collagen into your diet, check out our post here for a list of foods.

-While heat therapy is great to improve blood circulation to stimulate tissue repair, reduce muscle tightness, and improve muscle flexibility, cold therapy is a great alternative if you’re looking to reduce inflammation and swelling and reduce pain that can sometimes be part of the aging process.
+While heat therapy is great for improving blood circulation to stimulate tissue repair, reduce muscle tightness, and improve muscle flexibility, cold therapy is a great alternative if you’re looking to reduce inflammation and swelling and reduce the pain that can sometimes be part of the aging process.

-Cold therapy is also great for balancing hormones that may get out of whack as we close in on menopause, boost the immune system (because everyone can use a little boost for that), improve sleep, and keep the nervous and cardiovascular systems functioning optimally.
+Cold therapy is also great for balancing hormones that may get out of whack as we close in on menopause, boosting the immune system (because everyone can use a little boost for that), improving sleep, and keeping the nervous and cardiovascular systems functioning optimally.

 Stress happens.
 Whether it’s work, family, relationships, or the like, sometimes we just can’t get around it.
 And if you’ve ever heard someone say stress causes wrinkles, they’re probably correct.
 But there may be ways to prevent those wrinkles from developing — de-stress!